 11. Lavender essential oil treats headache and migraine

-A research study suggested that peppermint and lavender oil drops in water bath reduce neck pain and nausea thus lavender oil may be useful for the reduction of migraine frequency and intensity (21).
+A research study suggested that peppermint and lavender oil drops in water baths reduce neck pain and nausea thus lavender oil may be useful for the reduction of migraine frequency and intensity (21).
 Furthermore, this oil is also useful for the reduction of chronic low back pain as well as improves walking time and greater lateral spine flexion (22).

 12. Safe during pregnancy

-Lavender essential oil warm bath (5 to 7 drops per tub of water) for 20 minutes each night or in aromatherapy diffuser placed near the bed prior to sleep are very helpful to promote sleep, relieve anxiety and safe during pregnancy (23).
+Lavender essential oil warm bath (5 to 7 drops per tub of water) for 20 minutes each night or in aromatherapy diffuser placed near the bed prior to sleep are very helpful to promote sleep, relieve anxiety, and safe during pregnancy (23).